RaphGL/Tuckr/README.md

 As long as the names align between Configs, Hooks and Encrypts, they will work together.

 ### Using Hooks
-Hooks are run before and after every program's setup.
-Hooks that run before the program setup are prefixed with `pre`, scripts that run afterward are prefixed with `post`, it doesn't matter what comes after.
+Hooks are run before and after adding every program.
+Hooks that run before the program addition are prefixed with `pre`, scripts that run afterward are prefixed with `post`, as long as this is true you can name the file whatever you want.

 ```
 Hooks